 - Psychiatric problems, such as anxiety, depression, and even thoughts of suicide

 Any of the above issues can happen after a brain injury, and our attorneys will help you seek fair compensation.
-We will pursue damages based on medical bills, lost wages, and other costs.
+We will pursue damages based on medical bills and other costs.
 Some of the information that our Orlando brain injury attorneys may use to prove your brain injury include: